 Most important of all, you may want to start making a habit of visiting your dentist more often for professional cleanings and checkups.
 This not only benefits your oral health in general, but also your dentist will have to use a specially formulated non-abrasive paste to keep your veneers from looking dull.

-If you’d like to see if you’d be an ideal candidate for porcelain veneers, contact Dr. Anthony Yamada, DDS at 310-546-2595 to schedule a consultation today.
-Or visit www.anthonyyamadadds.com for additional information regarding porcelain veneers.
+If you’re interested in enhancing your smile with the help of porcelain veneers, contact Dr. Anthony Yamada, DDS at 310-546-2595 to schedule a consultation today.
+For additional information regarding porcelain veneers visit www.anthonyyamadadds.com.